 Raphael stressed the fact that L'Arche homes are not group homes, but instead they are a community of people who care for each other.
-He spoke eloquently about the difference between caring for someone and being in a relationship with someone, saying that if all you do is care for someone, you are missing something!
-We learn fundamentally from each other, and I know from experience that there is so much we can learn when we share our lives with others and embrace each others differences.
+He spoke eloquently about the difference between caring for someone and being in a relationship with someone, saying that if all you do is take care of a person, you are missing something!
+We learn fundamentally from each other, and I know from experience that there is so much we can learn when we share our lives with others and embrace each other's differences.

 Sarah believes in the value of community and she has a desire to live and encourage authentic relationships across difference.
-Sarah presented on the model of care on which L'Arche is based, to demonstrate what is unique about L'Arche that you don't find in other services for people with disabilities.
-She described the conventional care model vs. the mutual care model, and explained how relationships are the foundation of mutual care, and the mutual well-being of both people who are involved in the relationship is considered.
+Sarah presented on the model of care on which L'Arche is based, to demonstrate the unique features of L'Arche that you don't find in other services for people with disabilities.
+She described the conventional care model vs. the mutual care model, and explained that relationships are the foundation of mutual care, and the mutual well-being of both people who are involved in the relationship is considered.

-"These relationships allow people to overcome some of the dominant conceptions that we have about people with intellectual disabilities, and about disability in general, so going from looking at the disability to looking at the person and beyond.", she said.
+"These relationships allow people to overcome some of the dominant conceptions that we have about people with intellectual disabilities, and about disability in general, so we're going from looking at the disability to looking at the person and beyond."

 She closed by saying, "Mutuality in relationships across difference is a meaningful endeavour that searches to empower and uplift all members of the community.
 L'Arche isn't about people with intellectual disabilities alone.
 It's about every person who belongs to that community, and so it's as much a worthwhile thing for me to do as it is for anyone else."